Harsh Mayar

-I Am Kalam
+Career

 Mayar started his career in 2005 when he was only eight years old.
 He joined Shri Ram Center in Delhi with the support of his uncle Sunil Kumar because his parents were not able to afford the fee of his acting classes.
 During that time, he played 5–6 stage shows.
 Afterwards he gave 180 auditions for singing, dancing and acting.
 He was selected for Chillar Party, but he did not match the role and decided not to work for the film because he had broken his right hand while playing.

 After a few months when he had recovered, he got a call for an audition.
 His parents convinced him for the audition and he was then selected for the film I Am Kalam.
 The film was shot in Rajasthan in 2009 and he worked with debuting director Nila Madhab Panda, with veteran actor Gulshan Grover and comic actor Pitobash Tripathy.
 I Am Kalam released on 5 August 2011.
 Mayar won many international awards for his performance in I Am Kalam.
 He also won the 58th National Film Award for the best child artist.